-For the study, researchers looked at the sleep patterns of over 10,000 British school children at ages 3, 5, and 7.
+For the study, researchers looked at the sleep patterns of over 10,000 British school children at ages 3, 5 and 7.
 Parents were asked about the regularity of kids' bedtimes, particularly during the school week as well as information about their children's conduct problems, hyperactivity, emotional symptoms, or ability to get along with peers.
 Teachers were also given the opportunity to weigh in on each child's behavior once they were in school.

 As a home-schooling parent, I was curious about the results of this study because the assumption is that it is the random bedtime that makes kids cranky.
 But what if your kids have a random bedtime but still get a regular amount of sleep each night?
 I am curious to know if these results would still stand.
-It's possible that its the randomness of the bedtime that makes kids cranky.
+It's possible that it's the randomness of the bedtime that makes kids cranky.
 But I would argue that it's the irregularity in the amount of sleep that's causing the problem — and that's not the same thing.

 I certainly concede that most kids in the developed world have to get up at a regular time each morning for school.
-But there are also plenty of kids that don't.
+But there are also plenty of kids who don't.
 It would be interesting to know if any of the 10,230 kids involved in this study were home-schooled and if so, how the irregular bedtime affected their behavior - if it affected it at all.

 I know it's a fine point and one that really doesn't matter when your kids have to get up at the same time each morning.
-But for those kids that don't, I think it's incorrect to assume that it's the randomness of bedtime that is the issue.
+But for those kids who don't, I think it's incorrect to assume that it's the randomness of bedtime that is the issue.

 Editor's note: This article was originally published in October 2013 and has been updated with more recent information.